Added to The Commandants Library Entry #1144

 Carry it in your go-bag, keep it on your coffee table or gift it to your favorite Jarhead.

-John Burke served in the United States Marine Corps from 1983 to 1989.
-As an Intelligence Specialist (0231) he served with 1st Marine Regiment and 1st Battalion, 9th Marines at Camp Pendleton, California, before guarding U.S. Embassies as a Marine Security Guard (MSG, 8151) in Guatemala City, Guatemala; Prague, Czechoslovakia; and Helsinki, Finland.
-After MSG duty, he served with VMFA-235 (The Death Angels) at MCAS Kaneohe Bay, Hawaii.
+Burke served in the United States Marine Corps from 1983 to 1989.
+An Intelligence Specialist (0231), he served with the 1st Marine Regiment and 1st Battalion, 9th Marines at Camp Pendleton, California, before serving as a Marine Security Guard (8151) at the U.S. Embassies in Guatemala City, Guatemala; Prague, Czechoslovakia; and Helsinki, Finland.
+He later served with VMFA-235 (The Death Angels) at Marine Corps Air Station Kaneohe Bay, Hawaii.